Fixed-Gaussian Spectral Algorithms: Minimax Optimal Rates for Misspecified Learning and Transfer: Experiments

-where $x_{i}$ are i.i.d. samples drawn from the uniform distribution on $\mcX$, $\epsilon_{i}$ are i.i.d. standard Gaussian random variables, and sample size $n=100k$ with $k=1,2,\cdots,30$.
-Since the sample path of Gaussian processes (GP) with specified covariate kernels indeed lies in certain Sobolev spaces \citep{kanagawa2018gaussian}, we generate true functions $f_{0}$ by setting them as sample paths that are generated from a Gaussian process with isotropic Mat\'ern kernels $K_{\nu}$.
-Based on Corollary 4.15 in \citet{kanagawa2018gaussian}, we set $\nu = 2.01$ and $\nu = 3.01$ to generate $f_{0}$ in $H^{2}(\mcX)$ and $H^{3}(\mcX)$.
+To generate ground truth $f^{*}$ with specific Sobolev regularity, we leverage the correspondence between Gaussian Processes (GP) and Sobolev spaces.
+Since the sample path of GP with specified covariate kernels indeed lies in certain Sobolev spaces \citep{kanagawa2018gaussian}, we generate true functions $f^{*}$ by setting them as sample paths that are generated from a Gaussian process with isotropic Mat\'ern kernels $K_{\nu}$.
+Based on Corollary 4.15 in \citet{kanagawa2018gaussian}, we set $\nu = 2.01$ and $\nu = 3.01$ to generate $f^{*}$ in $H^{2}(\mcX)$ and $H^{3}(\mcX)$.